John Reid (music manager)

-John Reid (born 9 September 1949) is a Scottish retired music manager, known for being the manager and former partner of singer Elton John, as well as for managing the British rock band Queen.
+John Reid (born 9 September 1949) is a Scottish retired music manager.
+He was the manager and former partner of singer Elton John, and the manager of British rock band Queen.

 Early life

 Reid was born in Paisley, Renfrewshire, Scotland, the son of John Reid, a welder, and Betty, a shop worker.
 Apart from three years in New Zealand, he was brought up in the Gallowhill district of Paisley.
 He attended St Mirin's Academy, where he was a fellow pupil with singers Gerry Rafferty and Joe Egan.
 After leaving school he attended Stow College in Glasgow where he studied marine engineering, but dropped out to move to London in 1969.

 Career

 Reid began his music management career in 1967 at the age of 18 as a promoter for EMI.
 At the age of 19, he became the Tamla Motown label manager for the UK.
 In 1971, Reid set up his own company with a few hundred pounds in savings and a £5,000 loan.

 In 1970, Reid met Elton John at a Motown Christmas party.
 They moved in with each other, and began a romantic relationship as well as a business one, as John became Reid's first client.
 Their personal relationship ended after five years, but he remained John's manager until 1998.
 Reid was John's best man at his 1984 wedding.